thabo104/appstore-alexa-docs/_docs/firetv/webapps_firetv/fire-tv-cordova-plugin-catalog.md

           </tr>
           <tr>
              <td markdown="span"><code>--plugin LOCATION_OF_PLUGIN</code></td>
              <td markdown="span">The location of the Cordova Fire TV Catalog plugin directory.
-This is either the clone URL of a GitHub repo or a local directory.
-(Note: In the beta, the plugin is available as a zip file that you download locally rather than access from a repo.)</td>
+(Note: In the beta, the plugin is available as a zip file that you download locally.)</td>
           </tr>
           <tr>
              <td markdown="span"><code>--variable DISPLAY_NAME="Your App's Display Name"</code></td>